nytimes/gziphandler/CONTRIBUTING.md

-# Contributing to NYTimes/gziphandler
+# Contributing to CAFxX/gziphandler

-This is an open source project started by handful of developers at The New York Times and open to the entire Go community.
+This is an open source project started by handful of developers at The New York Times, forked by Carlo Alberto Ferraris and open to the entire Go community.

-We really appreciate your help!
+All help is appreciated!

 ## Filing issues